2005–06 Football League Trophy

 The 2005–06 Football League Trophy, known as the LDV Vans Trophy for sponsorship reasons, was the 25th season in the history of the competition.
 A straight knockout competition for English football clubs in the third and fourth tiers of the English football league system.

 In all, 60 clubs entered the competition.
 It was split into two sections, Northern and Southern, with the winners of each section contesting the final at the Millennium Stadium, Cardiff.
 The competition began on 18 October 2005 and concluded on 2 April 2006.

 The 2006 final was branded simply as the Football League Trophy after the new owners of LDV withdrew sponsorship of the competition in March 2006 due to the company entering administration, also meaning no prize money was awarded to the winners.

+Wrexham were the defending champions, but lost to Blackpool in the first round.

 The winners were Swansea City, who defeated Carlisle United 2–1.

 First round

 The First Round ties took place on 18 and 19 October 2005.
 Four clubs received a bye into the Second Round.
 Bradford City and Port Vale in the Northern section, and Colchester United and Walsall in the Southern section.